midstar/bluetooth_speaker_scripts/README.md

 Where MAC is in the format XX:XX:XX:XX:XX:XX.

-To just check if the Bluetooth speaker is connected and audio is routed to it.
-Then run:
+To just check if the Bluetooth speaker is connected then run:

     sh is_connected.sh <MAC>